aosabook/500lines/template-engine/template-engine.markdown

 Notice that CodeBuilder is very simple: it doesn't "know" about function definitions, just lines of code.
 This keeps CodeBuilder simple, both in its implementation, and in its use.
-We can read our generated code here without having to mentally interpolate too many specialized CodeBuilder methods.
+We can read our generated code here without having to mentally interpolate too many specialized CodeBuilder.

 We create a section called `vars_code`.
 Later we'll write the variable extraction lines into that section.
 The `vars_code` object lets us save a